-The College of Business offers the Bachelor of Business Administration degree to undergraduates in Accounting, Business Administration, Business Information Systems, and Economics & Finance.
-Concentrations are available in Supply Chain Management, Marketing, Management, Human Resource Management, Hospitality Management, General Business, Business Information Systems-Industry, and e-Business Technology, Economics, Finance, and International Business.
+The College of Business offers the Bachelor of Business Administration degree to undergraduates in Accounting, Business Administration, Business Information Systems, and Economics and Finance.
+Concentrations are available in Supply Chain Management, Marketing, Management, Human Resource Management, Hospitality Management, General Business, Business Information Systems-Industry, e-Business Technology, Business Data Analytics, Economics, Finance, and International Business.
 Additionally, the College offers minors in General Business, Entrepreneurship, Marketing and International Business.

-At the graduate level, the General Master of Business Administration (MBA) is offered with concentrations in Accounting, Management of Information Systems, Finance, and Supply Chain Management, are offered.
+At the graduate level, the General Master of Business Administration (MBA) is offered with concentrations in Accounting, Management of Information Systems, Finance, and Supply Chain Management.
 An Accelerated MBA format is also offered leading to the MBA degree in 12 months by taking weekend classes and summer online courses.
+An Executive format of the MBA is also offered for professionals.
 Graduate students enjoy the prestige of matriculation in the oldest and most seasoned Master of Business Administration program offered in Nashville, having commenced in 1970.
 Candidates for the MBA come from all stations of life and all regions of the U.S., as well as Asia, Africa, Europe, Caribbean, and other locations around the world.